 Folgefonna Glacier Walk & Voss

-A 1.5-hour drive brings us to the Folgefonna Glacier, the third largest in Norway.
-With local guides we rope up for a walk across the ice.
+This morning, a 1.5-hour drive brings us to the Folgefonna Glacier, the third largest in Norway.
+After a safety briefing, our experienced glacier guides take us for a walk across the ice.
 Surrounded by the Hardangerfjord, Rosendal Alps, and the North Sea, this promises to be an exhilarating adventure.*

 Afterward, we transfer to Voss (approximately 2 hours) and our hotel for the next two nights.
 Known for outdoor and adventure activities, Voss is a charming, small town in the lake district, situated between the mountains and the fjords.
 Most of the melting water from snowmelt and rainfall comes through this region, and the lakes, rivers, and waterfalls are ever-changing depending on the water flow.